Rockhampton Museum of Art: Official opening

 Beside Dargie's portrait of Pilbeam, a new portrait by Michael Zavros was unveiled at the official opening.
 The Zavros work is a "hyperrealistic" portrait of Margaret Strelow, former mayor of both the Rockhampton City Council and the Rockhampton Regional Council, entitled "Margaret Strelow in the new Museum of Art".
 Rockhampton Regional Council commissioned Zavros to paint the portrait of Strelow at a cost of $100,000 from its annual gallery acquisition funding.

 Williams said it was only fitting to have a portrait of the woman who was a "driving force" behind the Rockhampton Museum of Art and said that he had no doubt that people will talk about Strelow's contribution to the city's arts and cultural heritage in the same way they do about Pilbeam's legacy.
 Williams said Strelow had been "a passionate, unflinching supporter" of the museum and the portrait was a "fitting tribute".
-After the unveiling, Strelow said she felt a "little embarrassed" by her portrait hanging beside Pilbeam who she described as a "legend" for taking a "somewhat ungainly and dusty provincial city" and giving it structure during his thirty years as mayor by sealing the roads, installing curbing and chanelling, constructing a sewerage system and building the Fitzroy River Barrage while also nurturing the soul of the city.
+After the unveiling, Strelow said she felt a "little embarrassed" by her portrait hanging beside Pilbeam who she described as a "legend" for taking a "somewhat ungainly and dusty provincial city" and giving it structure during his thirty years as mayor by sealing the roads, installing curbing and channelling, constructing a sewerage system and building the Fitzroy River Barrage while also nurturing the soul of the city.

 Yarwun artist Bindi Waugh, an Iman and Bundjalung woman, was also commissioned to complete artworks for the opening exhibition.

 One of the first functions held at the Rockhampton Museum of Art was a ceremony to announce the winner of the "Gold Award", a joint initiative between the RMOA, the RMOA Philanthropy Board and Rockhampton Regional Council.
 The Gold Award was established in 2012 as an invitational award to acquire additional contemporary artworks.

 The winner of the 2022 Gold Award was Wendy Sharpe for her work entitled "Self portrait as circus banner in purple skirt 2021".

 Future events at the Rockhampton Museum of Art will include tours, workshops, artist panels, pop-up artists and yoga.

-Early collection (1931-1979)
+Early collection (1931–1979)

 The city's first art acquisition dates back to 1931 when former North Rockhampton mayor Edward Cureton Tomkins donated an artwork which was originally thought to be a work by Sir Joshua Reynolds from around the 1780s but was later re-attributed to Lemuel Francis Abbott.

 Between the 1930s and 1960s, there were various suggestions for Rockhampton to have its own art gallery.

 From 1967 until the opening of the art gallery in Victoria Parade in 1979, a small art collection was displayed at Rockhampton City Hall.